 Sweep up any loose droppings in their accommodation & remove any soiled areas where they sleep.
 With their litter trays always cover fresh droppings with hay and clean the trays out every other day.

-5. Groom your bunny
+5. Groom your rabbit

 6. Use essential oils